neesafarza/internalLinkPractice/readme.md

 ## Credits

 - Jquery library + documentation
-- Telescop for the project idea
+- Telescopic for the project idea